DanielLeonard/oblique/README.md

-Oblique Strategies
+Raspberry pi test
 ==================

-A wee repo for our ‘Oblique Strategies’ masterclass.
+A repo used for the testing of my raspberry pi.